Mengstrom22/me-eleventy-netlify/pages/about.md

 Fast forward to today and I've learned a load about deploying multi-tier applications, software patterns, architectual design, testing and more testing, CI/CD and the list goes on.
 I personally think it says a lot about the company when you can be with them for this amount of time and still love going to work everyday.

+## My entrepreneurial spirit 👕
+Although I have a full-time job I still nourish my entrepreneurial spirit by dabbling in ecommerce and running my own online apparel brand.

+Emmma and I launched this brand for ramen lovers after a trip to Japan.
+Since we both love ramen we figured that some apparel was needed so [Send Noods](https://sendnoods.shop/) was born.

+Currently hosted on Shopify and Etsy, it's been a lot of fun and great learning from marketing to understanding user-flows, SEO, UX and design.

 ### Some of the tech I work with 🖥️
 * .NET / C#
 * SQL Server